‘The Walking Dead’ 7×12 Spoilers: Rick Grimes Admits Something To Michonne

 ‘Richonne’ fans will love ‘The Walking Dead’ Season 7, Episode 12.
 [Image by Gene Page/AMC]

 Those that love “Richonne” together will enjoy a few scenes in this episode of The Walking Dead.
 Rick and Michonne have a few chances to get frisky.
 It was noted that this episode does go a bit slower than previous installments in Season 7B.
 However, not every episode is going to be fast-paced.
 Despite it going a bit slower, there will be plenty of action as Rick and Michonne stumble upon an area where something bad happened.
-Rick find empty ammunition shells on the ground, hinting that the community was attacked at some point.
+Rick finds empty ammunition shells on the ground, hinting that the community was attacked at some point.
 Rick Grimes believes that there are probably a lot of guns there, which would help satisfy their end of the bargain with Jadis (Pollyanna McIntosh) and the Scavengers.
 As fans recall, the strange group agreed to help Alexandria in exchange for a lot of guns, something that Rick and his group don’t have.

 What do you think is going to happen in The Walking Dead Season 7, Episode 12?
 Titled “Say Yes” airs March 5 on AMC networks.